Noel Hudson

 After the war, Hudson attended Westcott House, Cambridge, then Leeds Clergy School, and in 1921 began his ordained ministry in the parish of Christ Church, Leeds.
 In 1922 he became vicar of the same parish.
-After four years in Leeds he was appointed to St John the Baptist's in Newcastle upon Tyne.
+After four years in Leeds he was appointed to St John the Baptist in Newcastle upon Tyne.
 There he distinguished himself in setting a pattern of one paramount, uniting Parish Eucharist for the whole family every Sunday morning instead of five separate services and in social work including converting decaying flats into decent accommodation with modest rents for poor families.
 In 1931, at the age of 39, he became Bishop of Labuan and Sarawak for seven years.
 The diocese covered an area as large as the UK, but travelling was tortuous, by launch, canoe and on foot along jungle paths in tropical heat.
 Hudson's main task was to unite the work of the Mission Stations in the diocese at which he had some success.
 In 1938 he was recalled to become secretary of the Society for the Propagation of the Gospel in Foreign Parts, which post Archbishop Lang told Hudson that he regarded as Chief of Staff to the Anglican Communion.
 In 1940, Hudson was sent to the United States to receive a $300,000 donation from the American Episcopal Church to support overseas dioceses.
 Having briefly served as liaision officer for Kermit Roosevelt during the war, Hudson leveraged this connection for a lecture tour.
 In 1939 he had become an honorary canon and an assistant bishop in the Diocese of St Albans and was also Select Preacher in Cambridge.
 On 2 October 1941 he was nominated and on 19 October confirmed as Bishop of Newcastle where he remained for nearly 16 years.
 He was a greatly-admired Bishop and continued a Newcastle tradition as 'one of the happiest places for a priest to work'.
 In Hudson's time there as Bishop, young men were attracted to starting careers in the diocese: John Ramsbotham was later Bishop of Wakefield, Hugh Montefiore became Bishop of Birmingham and Robert Runcie was appointed Archbishop of Canterbury in 1979.
 Hudson 'saw his episcopate primarily in terms of the care and leadership of the clergy.
 It was the job of the parish priest to care for his own people'.